NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 selected is a relatively simple model: a fully-connected topology with one hidden layer followed by ``Softmax``.

-Since the graph is stateless, parameters for the input and the variables must be derived from something; in this case, they will be derived from the "original" weights.
-The training function will then return the tensors for the updated variables.
+Since the graph is stateless there are parameters for both the inputs and the weights.
+We will construct the graph for inference and use nGraph to create a graph for training.
+The training function will return tensors for the updated weights.
 Note that this is not the same as *constructing* the training model directly, which would be significantly more work.

 .. _code_structure: